siamakrostami/SRGenericNetworkLayer/README.md

 - `Post.swift`: Model representing a post
 - `PostsAPI.swift`: Definition of the API endpoint for fetching posts
 - `NetworkError.swift`: Custom error type for network errors
-- `SampleApp.swift`: Main app structure
+- `SRGenericNetworkLayerExampleApp.swift`: Main app structure

-For more details on the sample app, including setup instructions and customization options, please refer to the README file in the `Examples/SRGenericNetworkLayerSampleApp` directory.
+For more details on the sample app, including setup instructions and customization options, please refer to the README file in the `Examples/SRGenericNetworkLayerExampleApp` directory.

 ## Contributing